ctphoenix/Python-Course-Material/chapter6.md

 In this case study, we have prepared step-by-step instructions for you on how to prepare plots in Bokeh, a library designed for simple interactive plotting.
 We will demonstrate Bokeh by continuing the analysis of Scotch whiskies.

+`correlations` is a two-dimensional `np.array` with both rows and columns corresponding to distilleries and elements corresponding to the flavor correlation of each row/column pair.
+In this exercise, we will define a list `correlation_colors`, with `string` values corresponding to colors to be used to plot each distillery pair.
+Low correlations among distillery pairs will be white, high correlations will be a distinct group color if the distilleries from the same group, and gray otherwise.

 *** =instructions
-- `correlations` is a two-dimensional `np.array` with both rows and columns corresponding to distilleries and elements corresponding to the flavor correlation of each row/column pair.
-Let's define a list `correlation_colors`, with `string` values corresponding to colors to be used to plot each distillery pair.
-Low correlations among distillery pairs will be white, high correlations will be a distinct group color if the distilleries from the same group, and gray otherwise.
-Edit the code to define `correlation_colors` for each distillery pair to have input `'white'` if their correlation is less than 0.7.
+-  Edit the code to define `correlation_colors` for each distillery pair to have input `'white'` if their correlation is less than 0.7.
-- `whisky.Group` is a `pandas` dataframe column consisting of distillery group memberships.
+- `whisky` is a `pandas` dataframe, and `Group` is a column consisting of distillery group memberships.
 For distillery pairs with correlation greater than 0.7, if they share the same whisky group, use the corresponding color from `cluster_colors`.
 Otherwise, the `correlation_colors` value for that distillery pair will be defined as `'lightgray'`.

 *** =hint
 - You can index the `(i,j)` distillery pair of `correlations` using `correlations[i,j]`.
 How can you test if this value is less than 0.7?